rust-lang/style-team/team-policy.md

 ### Agenda

 * (inform) bullet point list of proposed agenda items (labeled either inform, explore, or decide)
+* Review Action Items
 * Meeting Check-out
+    * Do not record in minutes, exceptions can be made with consent of team

 ### Minutes